Lyndon LaRouche: Allegations of antisemitism

-LaRouche and his ideas have been called antisemitic since at least the mid-1970s by dozens of individuals and organizations in countries across Europe and North America.
-LaRouche and his followers have said that LaRouche has Jewish supporters and denied the accusations.

 Beginning in the mid-1970s, allegations began to appear saying that LaRouche had fascist and antisemitic tendencies.

-In 1977, LaRouche married his second wife, Helga Zepp-LaRouche, a German 27 years younger than him.
+In 1977, LaRouche married his second wife, Helga Zepp-LaRouche, a German 27 years younger than he.
 Her 1984 book, The Hitler Book, argues that "We need a movement that can finally free Germany from the control of the Versailles and Yalta treaties, thanks to which we have staggered from one catastrophe to another for an entire century."
 Helga founded the Schiller Institute, which has been described as promoting antisemitic conspiracy theories by the Berliner Zeitung and Political Research Associates, a nonprofit research group that studies right-wing, white supremacist, and militia groups.

-LaRouche claimed that he was anti-Zionist, not antisemitic.
+LaRouche said he was anti-Zionist, not antisemitic.
 When the Anti-Defamation League (ADL) accused LaRouche of antisemitism in 1979, he filed a $26-million libel suit; the case failed when Justice Michael Dontzin of the New York Supreme Court ruled that it was fair comment and that the facts "reasonably give rise" to that description.
-LaRouche started a campaign against the ADL and set up a group called "The Provisional Committee to Clean Up B'nai Brith."
+LaRouche started a campaign against the ADL and set up a group called "The Provisional Committee to Clean Up B'nai Brith".

-LaRouche said in 1986 that descriptions of him as a neo-fascist or anti-Semite stemmed from "the drug lobby or the Soviet operation – which is sometimes the same thing," and in 2006 wrote that "religious and racial hatred, such as antisemitism, or hatred against Islam, or, hatred of Christians, is, on record of known history, the most evil expression of criminality to be seen on the planet today."
-Antony Lerman wrote in 1988 that LaRouche used "the British" as a code word for "Jews," a theory also propounded by Dennis King, author of Lyndon LaRouche and the New American Fascism (1989).
+LaRouche said in 1986 that descriptions of him as a neo-fascist or anti-Semite stemmed from "the drug lobby or the Soviet operation – which is sometimes the same thing"; in 2006, he wrote that "religious and racial hatred, such as antisemitism, or hatred against Islam, or, hatred of Christians, is, on record of known history, the most evil expression of criminality to be seen on the planet today."
+Antony Lerman wrote in 1988 that LaRouche used "the British" as a code word for "Jews", a theory also propounded by Dennis King, author of Lyndon LaRouche and the New American Fascism (1989).
 George Johnson argued that King's presentation failed to take into account that several members of LaRouche's inner circle were Jewish.
-Daniel Pipes wrote in 1997 that LaRouche's references to the British really were to the British, though he agreed that an alleged British-Jewish alliance lay at the heart of LaRouche's conspiracism.
+Daniel Pipes wrote in 1997 that LaRouche's references to the British really were to the British, though he agreed that an alleged British–Jewish alliance lay at the heart of LaRouche's conspiracism.

 As of 2016, the Jewish Virtual Library states that "The international organization run by Lyndon LaRouche is a major source of such masked antisemitic theories globally.
 In the U.S. the LaRouchites spread these conspiracy theories in an alliance with aides to Minister Louis Farrakhan of the Nation of Islam.
 A series of LaRouchite pamphlets calls the neoconservative movement the 'Children of Satan', which links Jewish neo-conservatives to the historic rhetoric of the blood libel."